Gurubalan-GIT/CCC/README.md

       - [Javatpoint](https://www.javatpoint.com/)

 ## TNQT-2020
+These are questions done for TNQT 2020 exam and you can find them [here](/TNQT-2020/README.md).
-Updates for TNQT will be updated here.
+More company specific codes will be updated as time passes.

 ## Non-Contributors
 Not a contributor?
 Pull requests are always appretiated and accepted by the moderators here.
 Want to become a contributor with push access?
 Drop me a mail and mark it as `important`.